TTU-CSC/ttu-csc.github.com/_posts/2015-07-19-lab-8-security-system.markdown

     //THE PASSWORD IS: <tell us the key sequence here>

     /* !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-    * DO NOT MODIFY ANY CODE BELOW THIS LINE
+    * DO NOT MODIFY OR ADD ANY CODE BELOW
-    *  UNTIL NEXT STATEMENT IN CAPITAL TEXT
+    * THIS LINE UNTIL NEXT STATEMENT IN
+    *          CAPITAL TEXT
     * !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
     */
     #include <LiquidCrystal.h>